aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## Node Types Definition

+### Description

+The node type definition is done under `node_type_keys`.
+This dictionary defines type of devices you can use in your topologies.
+Each node type can be configured to fit the role in the network.

 ### Variables

 | Variable | Type | Required | Default | Value Restrictions | Description |